 - Laptops and tablets are welcome if you take notes best by typing and/or use a slate and stylus to take electronic notes.
 That said, there is a "one strike" rule.
 The first time I believe that your laptop/slate is distracting you-or anyone else-you will lose the privilege of using it for the rest of the semester in my class. - "Use of recording devices, including camera phones and tape recorders, is prohibited in classrooms, laboratories, faculty offices, and other locations where instruction, tutoring, or testing occurs.
-Students with disabilities who need to use a recording device as a reasonable accommodation should contact the Office for Students with Disabilities for information regarding reasonable accommodations" (Official HCC statement). - Cell phone use is prohibited in class unless I authorize it for a particular assignment or student (see below). - I should not hear or see your cell phone at all, ever (except in the rare instances where I've assigned something that requires it).
-If I do, I reserve the right to mark you absent for the day and/or to ask you to leave the class, and repeated cell phone use will hurt your professionalism grade.

-• If you have a special reason your cell phone must be on, tell me what it is.
+Students with disabilities who need to use a recording device as a reasonable accommodation should contact the Office for Students with Disabilities for information regarding reasonable accommodations" (Official HCCS statement). - Cell phone use is prohibited in class. - I should not hear or see your cell phone at all, ever.
+If I do, I reserve the right to mark you absent for the day and to ask you to leave the class. - If you have a special reason your cell phone must be on, tell me what it is.
 I'm not unreasonable.
 It will need to be an important reason and limited in terms of time, though (i.e., "my work needs to call me every day at this time" is a no, but "my wife is going to go into labor sometime this week" is a yes).